 Yeah, that was a lot of information, but I think it will really help know how to afford Roadschooling.

 Aside from everything I just shared, I would really like to encourage you to get creative with your Roadschool journey.
-Find ways to learn what work for your family.
+Find ways to learn what works for your family.
 If you aren’t sure, ask your kids or just watch them and see what really makes them light up.
 Follow their interests and weave those activities, discussions, and other things into your everyday life.
 Need a little help getting started?
 Read “Roadschooling – It’s easier than you think”

 Lastly, I would like to encourage you to use other things at your disposal – documentaries on YouTube, Netflix, Hulu, PBS, etc. Learn through board games and video or online games.
 It’s you and your kids, find the right path and enjoy it!!